 Professional Chaplaincy Training: Clinical Pastoral Education

-Train as a professional chaplain with leaders in the Buddhist Contemplative Care field.
-Offered to our graduates of the Foundations in Buddhist Contemplative Care Training Program, this nine-month course provides one unit of Clinical Pastoral Education (CPE) training.
+We provide an opportunity to train as a professional chaplain with leaders in the Buddhist Contemplative Care field.
+Offered to the graduates of our Foundations in Buddhist Contemplative Care Training Program, this nine-month course provides one unit of Clinical Pastoral Education (CPE) training.

-Zen evolved from the teachings of the historical Buddha who lived 2500 years ago in India.
-Inspired in part by the Chinese practice of the Tao, Ch’an was characterized by a spontaneity and naturalness.
-Our Center is grounded in Soto Zen, which emphasizes practicing meditation without a goal, as everyone is already inherently awake.
-Seated, silent meditation is an expression of this.
+Zen evolved from the teachings of the historical Buddha, who lived in India 2500 years ago.
+Inspired by the Chinese practice of the Tao Ch’an, it is characterized by spontaneity and naturalness.
+Our Center is grounded in Soto Zen, which emphasizes meditation without a goal, implying everyone is already inherently awake.
+Seated, silent meditation is the expression of this.

 Soto Zen is distinguished by its focus on the down-to-earth practice of “everyday zen.”
-It encourages awareness of the workings of one’s own mind as a means of living mindfully in all areas of daily life – at home, at work and in the community.
-In his “Instructions for the Cook,” Dogen taught that cooking and caring for other people were as important as sitting zazen and chanting sutras.
+It encourages an awareness of the workings of one’s own mind as a means to living mindfully in all areas of daily life, at home, at work and in community.
 Soto Zen is for those who want to practice Zen in everything they do.
-In coming face to face with their life in all its aspects, they come to know themselves and find their relationship to all other things.
-They learn to be truly here and to serve in all ways. (drawn from the Soto Zen Buddhist Association web site).
-To practice with the center, all are welcome.
+In coming face to face with life in all its aspects, we come to know ourselves and find relationship to all things.
+We learn to be truly here and to serve in all ways.
+All are welcome to practice at our Center.
 To find out more, click here.